 At the same time, too, a lot of what makes you valuable as a copywriter is the thought you put into the concepts and copy.
 If you charge by the word, you’re not making anything for that at all!

 By-the-Minute Pricing Will Mark You As an Amateur

 By the minute?
 Well, you could try to charge by the minute…if you want to make yourself crazy.
 Really: Imagine trying to track what you do on a minute-to-minute basis.
 Doesn’t the very idea of it just make you want to slam your head on the desk?

 Now, back to by the hour or by the project.
-You can charge by the hour when the project is on-going and you can’t really tell all of what it will entail.
+You can charge for copywriting services by the hour when the project is on-going and you can’t really tell all of what it will entail.
 (Just make sure your hourly rate is calculated to cover any extra nuisances or work.)